 NOTE: Your system may include 2, 3, or 4 pumps.
 Information for each pump is accessible under a separate tab in the menu bar at the top of the screen.
 Select the tab for the desired pump.
-Each pump has three screens.
+Each pump has four or more screens.
 Only the screens for Pump 1 are shown here, but the same fields appear on all.